BergerKing15/Mortgage-Lending/README.md

 Includes:
   UROP Poster - Final poster presented at symposium.
 Includes major findings, graphs, and explanations.
-  Analysis - STATA .do file
+  An Excel file used to create graphs for the poster Analysis - STATA .do files

 Data files are too large to upload.